Ordering columns in a Table in JPA/Hibernate

 Ordering columns by their physical size on the disk might improve the performance and disk space used in your database if you have lots of data.

-Ordering columns might also improve the readability of the data in the tool you use to browse the DB.
-When you execute a SELECT * FROM MyTable you get the resultset in the order the columns were created/added to the database.
+you get the resultset in the order the columns were created/added to the database.
 With bigger tables, if the columns are ordered alphabetically it is easier to find the data we want.
 People may have also other requirements for the order of columns.

-You might for example name your foreign key columns starting with id.
-After that, you could sort your columns by first ordering columns starting with id.
+.
 This way you'd have your primary key and foreign keys first when you open a table in your DB Tool.